NVIDIA/aistore/docs/cli/archive.md

      Examples:
      - 'local-filename bucket/shard-00123.tar.lz4 --append --archpath name-in-archive' - append file to a given shard, optionally, rename it (inside archive) as specified;
-     - 'local-filename bucket/shard-00123.tar.lz4 --append-if --archpath name-in-archive' - append file to a given shard if exists, otherwise, create a new shard (and name it shard-00123.tar.lz4, as specified);
+     - 'local-filename bucket/shard-00123.tar.lz4 --append-or-put --archpath name-in-archive' - append file to a given shard if exists, otherwise, create a new shard (and name it shard-00123.tar.lz4, as specified);
      - 'src-dir bucket/shard-99999.zip -put' - one directory; iff the destination .zip doesn't exist create a new one;
      - '"sys, docs" ais://dst/CCC.tar --dry-run -y -r --archpath ggg/' - dry-run to recursively archive two directories.